iamrichardjones/MiniDesignPatterns/README.md

 ##What can be contributed?
 Anything you think might help.
 There is a lot on Design Patterns on line but what I want here is some of the mini-design patterns that you pick up after many hours of coding

+##Contents
+These will be added to as I transfer my notes online to this project 1.